-In our 41 years in business, we have worked with many clients who have unfortunately lost spouses at all stages of life.
+In our 41 years in business at Parsec, we have worked with many clients who have unfortunately lost spouses at all stages of life.
 Death is not universal, nor are the financial steps to take in its wake.

-Below we summarize key financial aspects that we review with recently widowed clients.
+Below is a summary of financial things to do when someone dies that we review with recently widowed clients.
 Every financial decision is personal and determined in close partnership between the advisor and client.

 The Young Widow or Widower:

-Budget: If there is a loss of income then reviewing your budget is critical.
-Household needs don’t cease and oftentimes at this stage there are young children who still have ongoing expenses.
+Budget: If there is a loss of income, then reviewing your budget is critical.
+Household needs don’t cease, and often at this stage there are young children who have ongoing expenses.

 The Middle-Aged Widow or Widower: